Ownership of Inventions Involving the Creative Works of EmployeesPage last modified: February 23 2022

-Does An Employee Own the Rights to An Invention Even If the Idea Arose During the Course of Employment?
+Does An Employer or Employee Own the Rights to An Invention By An Employee?

 Usually the Employee That Invents a Product Owns the Rights to the Product; However, Exceptions Do Apply and Should Be Carefully Reviewed.